Sins Invalid: Founding and Organizational History

 According to a Huffington Post interview conducted by Cory Silverburg with Berne and Moore, Sins Invalid's (pronounced as in "not valid") name came from the idea that a disabled child is a manifestation of "the sins of the father being cast upon the son".
 As Berne articulates, there is a pervasive societal norm that validates bodies according to beauty, hygienic, health, and other sets of standards.
-These set of standards had led to people needing to behave in a certain way, a societally acceptable way that includes behavior and appearance.
+These sets of standards had led to people needing to behave in societally acceptable ways.
 Such "markers" are used to determine if someone had a disability, linking "cultural devaluation of disability and other undesirable characteristics."
-However, in opposition of the societal norm, Sins Invalid's framework asserts that humans have a wide variety of embodiments, and all bodies are valid and worthy of celebration.
+However, in opposition to the societal norm, Sins Invalid's framework asserts that humans have a wide variety of embodiments, and all bodies are valid and worthy of celebration.
 It is also a play on words, since people with disabilities have historically been referred to as "invalids".

 Since its creation, Sins Invalid has held annual major theater performances and an artist-in-residence performance, which have all received critical acclaim.
 In 2012, the project launched a Kickstarter campaign, culminating in the 2013 release of a 32-minute documentary titled Sins Invalid: An Unshamed Claim to Beauty in the Face of Invisibility, directed by Berne, which details its disability justice efforts and the value of artistic expression.
-The documentary also elucidates the need for inclusion of sex and sexuality in disability rights discourse.
+The documentary also elucidates the need for the inclusion of sex and sexuality in disability rights discourse.